 By Ben Stephenson, Journey to the Cloud

-There’s been a lot of talk this week about price cuts coming from cloud providers.
-First Google announced several price reductions for most of its cloud services.
+There’s been a lot of talks this week about price cuts coming from cloud providers.
+First, Google announced several price reductions for most of its cloud services.
 In response, Amazon announced a round of price cuts as well.
 This marked the 42nd time AWS has reduced prices since 2006.
 This means that Microsoft Azure will most likely get in on the action as well.
 Last April, Microsoft pledged that it would match any price drops from AWS.
 In early 2014, Microsoft did just that when it lowered prices to match a reduction made by Amazon.
-TechCrunch has nice write-ups on the specifics of the Google & Amazon price reductions.
+TechCrunch has nice write-ups on the specifics of the Google and Amazon price reductions.

-Obviously price cuts are beneficial to organizations using these platforms, but wouldn’t it make sense to take advantage of price cuts from multiple providers at the same time to maximize cost savings and performance?
+Obviously, price cuts are beneficial to organizations using these platforms, but wouldn’t it make sense to take advantage of price cuts from multiple providers at the same time to maximize cost savings and performance?
 What if you moved different applications to different clouds – or even different parts of an application to different clouds?

 Let’s say you have some applications for your database that require high-end performance, and you’re willing to pay more for performance.
 But if you use a more expensive provider exclusively, you may be overspending in other areas that do not require as high performance.
 So, instead of running all your apps on the same provider, you could move some, say, commodity web-based applications that don’t require as much performance to the cheapest provider.
 You also have to keep in mind that the best option could be to keep the application on premise.
 This is only one example.
 John Dixon wrote a great ebook about the evolution of the corporate IT department and gives a more in depth look at the “which app, which cloud” philosophy that I highly recommend downloading.